rust-random/rand/doc/README.md

 -   scope of the project
 -   reception and third-party review of the algorithm

-In general, we expect:
+In general, we expect the following, though we may make exceptions:

 -   the author of the algorithm to publish an article of some type (e.g. a scientific article or web page) introducing the new algorithm and discussing its utility, strengths and weaknesses
 -   review of statistical quality and any special features by third parties
--   good performance in automated test suites like PractRand, TestU01 and BigCrush, (unless for some reason this is not expected, e.g. a mock generator)
+-   good performance in automated test suites like PractRand and TestU01 (unless for some reason this is not expected, e.g. a mock generator)